abhin4v/abhin4v.github.io/posts/continuation-defunctionalization.md

 ## Conclusion

 We have learned how to mechanically write pre-order and post-order iterators for binary trees.
 We started with simple recursive traversals and through a series of steps, we transformed them into Java-style iterators. _Continuation Defunctionalization_ can be used to transform any recursion into an iteration.
 I hope it will come handy for you some day.
 The complete code with including the in-order iterator can be see [here][3].
-Discuss this post in the [comments] below.
+Discuss this post on [lobsters], [r/programming] or in the [comments] below.

 [1]: https://en.wikipedia.org/wiki/Tree_traversal#Depth-first_search
 [2]: http://www.pathsensitive.com/2019/07/the-best-refactoring-youve-never-heard.html